 Power-operated child safety locks are available as an option.
-The locks on both rear doors are operated with a button on the driver's door.
-Just like the standard manual child safety locks (which they replace), they lock the interior door handles, preventing the doors from being opened from inside.
+They are controlled for both of the rear doors with a button on the driver's door.
+As with the standard-fitted manual child safety locks (which they replace), they lock the interior door handles so the doors cannot be opened from inside.